kiyanaw/generate-crk-fsts/README.md

 ## Overview
-This project provides a `Dockerfile` that will generate the `.hfst` files from the [Giellateckno][1] project.
-Giellatechno is an open-source project that provides tools for modelling language mophologies.
+This project provides a `Dockerfile` that will generate the `.hfst` files from the [Giellatekno][1] project.
+Giellatekno is an open-source project that provides tools for modelling language mofphologies.

 ## Motivation
-The [Giellateckno][1] project has been around for quite a while and consists of a *ton* of different tools including keyboards and spell checkers (not sure what state the projects are in) not to mention quite a few different language morphologies.
+The [Giellatekno][1] project has been around for quite a while and consists of a *ton* of different tools including keyboards and spell checkers (not sure what state the projects are in) not to mention quite a few different language morphologies.
 However, the project takes some technical patience to get set